Antitrust & Foreign Investment Partner, Brussels

-“I advise on all aspects of EU and international competition law, with particular expertise in international merger control.
-I provide clients with pragmatic solutions to navigate merger control issues and ensure a smooth process even in the most complex cases.”
+"I advise on all aspects of EU and international competition law, with particular expertise in international merger control and foreign investment rules.
+I provide clients with pragmatic solutions to navigate regulatory issues arising from M&A transactions and ensure a smooth process even in the most complex cases."

 Education and qualifications

-Qualified in New Zealand, Neil is a managing associate in our global competition practice, based in Brussels.
+Neil is a partner in our global antitrust and foreign investment practice, based in Brussels.

-Neil advises on the full range of competition matters with an emphasis on global merger control, antitrust compliance and co-operative arrangements.
-Neil is frequently asked to advise clients on a variety of aspects regarding potential mergers/acquisitions and joint venture arrangements and has particular expertise in the healthcare, industrials, private equity and manufacturing sectors.
+Neil advises on the full range of competition matters with an emphasis on the application of global merger control and foreign investment rules.
+Neil is frequently asked to advise clients on a variety of aspects regarding potential mergers/acquisitions and joint venture arrangements and has particular expertise in the healthcare, infrastructure, industrials, private equity and manufacturing sectors.

-Neil has assisted clients with merger control filings across numerous European and international jurisdictions, with particular experience involving filings before the European Commission and the UK’s Competition & Markets Authority.
+Neil has assisted clients with merger control and foreign investment filings across numerous European and international jurisdictions, with particular experience involving filings before the European Commission and the UK’s Competition & Markets Authority.

-Other antitrust experience includes advising clients involved in European Commission dawn raids and leniency procedures as well as assisting clients in undertaking internal investigations into behaviour potentially subject to Articles 101 and 102.
+Other antitrust experience includes advising clients involved in European Commission dawn raids and leniency procedures as well as assisting clients involved in investigations into behaviour potentially subject to Articles 101 and 102.

 Between 2015 and 2016 Neil spent time in the firm’s London office.

-Neil has been a key adviser in a number of significant merger control and antitrust matters.
+Neil has been a key adviser in a number of significant M&A and antitrust matters.
 These include advising:

 - Alent plc on the announced offer by Platform Specialty Products